phBalance/apprun-router/README.md

 ```

 In this example there are a few points to recognize:
 1. To support dynamic segements you have to specify them.
 This is done when setting the router event in `YourComponent.update`.
-The `addDynamicRoute` method will turn `URL_FOO` into 2 parts: the static portion that the router will route against and the dynamic portion which is 1 or more segements that are segment names and start with a `:`.
-For instance, in the case of URL_FOO in the example above we have 3 dynamic segments, `a`, `b`, and `c`.
+The `addDynamicRoute` method will turn `URL_FOO` into 2 parts: the static portion that the router will route against and the dynamic portion which is 1 or more segments that are segment names and start with a `:`.
+For instance, in the case of `URL_FOO` in the example above we have 3 dynamic segments, `a`, `b`, and `c`.

 2. When the router calls an event, both the dynamic segements and the queries are provided.
 If the URL has none, this is undefined, otherwise they're a mapping.
 If the URL were `URL_EXAMPLE` then the `dynamicSegments` would have a value of `{a: "dynamic1", b: "dynamic2", c: "dynamic3"}` and the `queries` would have a value of `{field1: "value1", field2: "value2", field3: "value3"}`.

 3. If for some reason you no longer need a dynamic route, you will have to remove it using the `removeDynamicRoute` method.
 In the case of the example above it would be `removeDynamicRoute(URL_FOO)`.

+4. By default the router separates query fields using a `&`.
+However, other separators can be specified using the `setPrettyLinkQuerySeparator` method.

+##### Downside of the dynamic segments implementation

+The support is very straight forward and can cause surprising behaviour if steps aren't taken.
+A dynamic route of `/foo/:bar/:baz` will call your component's update method if the URL is `/foo` (with dynamic of undefined), `/foo/crazy` (with dynamic of {bar: "crazy"}), as well as what you were probably expecting `/foo/crazy/dude` (with dynamic of {bar: "crazy", baz: "dude"}).
+This means that some of the error detection is passed to the user's update method.

 #### Pretty Links and Server Side Rendering/Rehydration